apache/nuttx/Documentation/platforms/x86_64/qemu/boards/qemu-intel64/index.rst

 This will enable the QEMU pci-test and edu PCI test devices which test PIO, MMIO, IRQ, and DMA functions.
 Additionally it will show detailed information about the enumeration of the PCI bus.

+If you want to boot using UEFI and TianoCore you will need to add a flag like this to point at OVMF ``--bios /usr/share/edk2/ovmf/OVMF_CODE.fd``

 Bochs
 =====